May 9, 2022 marked the 100th anniversary of Flunk Day that students celebrated by sliding down an inflatable ...

 Major in Environmental Studies, Minor in Anthropology & Sociology

 Why did you choose Knox?

 I was looking at applying to U.S. colleges.
 In the process, in Mumbai, I attended a college fair; one of the colleges was Knox.
 I met Corine Andersen from Admission.
 I was always interested in the environmental field and had a conversation about Green Oaks Term.
 The Admission Office checked in on me regularly.
 I had never been to the U.S. before and didn’t know the geography of the country; where was the Midwest?
 I applied to a few colleges in the Midwest.
 Knox was a small school—I didn’t want to go to a large university.
-With that, Green Oaks plus the environmental science major, Knox seemed right.
+With that, Green Oaks plus the environmental studies major, Knox seemed right.

 What were you involved in while a student?

 I was always involved in sports in high school—Knox being in D-III enabled me to possibly compete in soccer and track and field.
 I competed in track and field for four years and was captain my senior year.
 I competed in soccer for three years.
 I loved short sprints and relays; indoor 55, 100, and 200 meters, outdoor 100, 200, and 4 x 100 relay were my track and field sports.
 Back then, Knox was not very good as a college in these athletic events, and I am so happy to see the improvements in both sports.
 When I was an athlete was when I was most disciplined.
 I found out I was diabetic two years before Knox, but I was far from home, so the exercise and discipline from athletics were invaluable.